 Neither traditional nor authentic, but a filling, easy to cook meal that can be made just with cupboard ingredients.

-Preheat the oven to 180°C. Mix 1/4 cup red lentils, 1/4 cup green lentils, 1/2 cup water, 1/2 cup coconut milk, 1/2 tsp garam masala and 1/2 tablespoon curry paste in an ovenproof dish.
-Bake for 35-40 minutes, until lentils are soft, checking every 15 minutes and adding more liquid if necessary.
+Preheat the oven to 180°C. Mix 1/4 cup red lentils, 1/4 cup green lentils, 1/2 cup water, 1/2 cup coconut milk, 1/2 tsp garam masala, 1 tablespoon curry paste, 1/2 tsp turmeric, 1/2 tsp cinnamon and a pinch of chilli flakes in an ovenproof dish.
+Bake for 35-40 minutes until lentils are soft, checking every 15 minutes and adding more liquid if necessary.

 - Sliced onion or garlic added to the dhal will improve the flavour.
 They can be pre-fried but it’s not necessary

 - Add any hard vegetables such as carrot, broccoli, cabbage etc can be sliced and stirred into the dhal.
 My personal favourite is Brussels sprouts